Robot / Doll Fetish

 Clinical & mythic lineage

-- 8 CE: The cultural template is the myth of Pygmalion, the sculptor who falls in love with his own ivory statue, which then comes to life-retold in Ovid's Metamorphoses and giving rise to the later coinage "Pygmalionism," the love of an object of one's own creation.
+- 8 CE: The cultural template is the myth of Pygmalion, the sculptor who falls in love with his own ivory statue, which then comes to life, retold in Ovid's Metamorphoses and giving rise to the later coinage "Pygmalionism," the love of an object of one's own creation.

-- 1877 / 1886: Early sexology recorded statue-eroticism as case material; the agalmatophilia literature cites an 1877 report of a gardener who fell in love with a statue of the Venus de Milo.
-The pioneering sexologist Richard von Krafft-Ebing discussed attraction to inanimate human-like forms in his landmark Psychopathia Sexualis (first edition 1886).
+- 1877: Early sexology recorded statue-eroticism as case material; the agalmatophilia literature cites an 1877 report of a gardener who fell in love with a statue of the Venus de Milo.
+The behaviour was described in nineteenth-century French pathology as amour des êtres inanimés ("love of inanimate beings").

 Cultural & subcultural evolution

-- Early–mid 1990s: The modern robot-and-doll variant is largely community-defined.
+- 1990s: The modern robot-and-doll variant is largely community-defined.
 The abbreviation ASFR comes directly from the Usenet newsgroup alt.sex.fetish.robots, which coalesced as the interest's first organized online home and gave it a lasting shorthand; participants also call themselves technosexual or ASFRians.

 In practice